oncleben31/home-assistant-config/README.md

 - Check and notification if lights could be switch off.
 - Send notification in case of weather alert or rain expected.
 - Send notification according to UV forecast condition.
+- Send notification if I forget to plug the electrical car.
 - And many other things...

 ## Custom components used